bloominstituteoftechnology/Sorting/notes.md

         # a.
 Copy the item at that index into a temp variable
         temp = list[i]
         # b.
 Iterate to the left until you find the correct index in the  "sorted"
         # part of the array at which this element should be inserted
-        # Shift items to the right as you iterate
         j = i
         while j > 0 and temp < list[j - 1]:
+            # Shift items to the right as you iterate
             list[j] = list[j - 1]
             j -= 1
         # c.
-When the correct index is fund, copy temp into this position
+When the correct index is found, copy temp into this position
         list[j] = temp
     return list

 ## Binary Search

 Let's say you need to find a specific user from a database.